AdamByrne/IamLearningSwift/README.md

 LearningSwift
 =============

-Here is my attempt at learning swift by creating samples.
+I am learning Swift the new programming language for IOS8 app development.
+Here are my examples for learning Swift!